What happens if there is a medical emergency?

 What about my primary care physician?

-In order to participate in the PACE program you will be required to be cared for by our resident physician.
+In order to participate in the PACE program you will be required to be cared for by our physician.
 PACE acknowledges that you may have a long term relationship with your own physician and we will work closely with him/her to ensure a seamless transition to our care.